Note: This list will be updated monthly to reflect the best new thriller movies added to Netflix. Newest additions at the top, last updated Nov 2016.

 So, here you are, looking for the best thriller movies to stream on Netflix in October.
 And you're in luck, because Netflix has a ton of truly brilliant thrillers to entertain, disturb, and pander to your thirst for twisty, unpredictable storytelling.
-In this list, updated monthly, you'll find blockbusters, arthouse films, foreign cinema, thriller movies with a touch of horror, and much more.
+In this list, updated monthly, you'll find blockbusters, psychological thrillers, arthouse films, foreign cinema, thriller movies with a touch of horror, and much more.

 Work your way through, prepare to be entertained in a big way, and suggest any more superior Netflix thriller movies I may have missed in the comments below.
 (I will also add the odd TV thriller series from time to time if it fits the criteria.)

 For more Netflix: